rcrowther/ssc/README.rst

 -----------------
 If Scala and Java are fully installed, ``ssc`` may work now.
 However, most Java users have a muddle of JDK/JVM/Scala installations.
 If development is on `Eclipse`, you have caos.

 The launching script has been written to make this easy.
+As easy as I can make it.
 Goto `bin/ssc`.
 At the top are a few annotated variables, notably,

 JAVA_HOME=""